 The Chevy semi truck 2017 Silverado is one of two models in Chevrolet’s HD lineup, the other being the higher GVWR-evaluated 3500 HD.
 Trims go from the exceptionally essential WT (work truck) bundle, the better-prepared LT, to the LTZ and first class High Country.
-The Silverado 2500 HD’s standard 6.0-liter gas V-8 is well-demonstrated, and can be arranged as a bi-fuel gas and CNG, or unadulterated CNG.
+The Silverado 2500 HD’s standard 6.0-liter gas V-8 is well-demonstrated and can be arranged as a bi-fuel gas and CNG, or unadulterated CNG.
 Be that as it may, it slacks rivals as far as removal and yield, with 360 hp and 380 lb-ft, or less with CNG.
 Those anticipating towing routinely should choose the discretionary 6.6-liter Duramax turbo diesel V-8.
-Last yield has not yet been reported for the 2017 model, but rather might be marginally higher than the 2016 model’s 397 hp and 765 lb-ft.
+The last yield has not yet been reported for the 2017 model, but rather might be marginally higher than the 2016 model’s 397 hp and 765 lb-ft.

 Silverado HD offers two heavy-duty truck engines: the standard gasoline-powered Vortec 6.0L V8 and the available Duramax 6.6L Turbo-Diesel V8 that generates 910 lb.-ft. of torque.
 Both work in tandem with our advanced trailering technologies to deliver exceptional control and capability.